Health care debate: What's so essential about 'essential benefits'?

-It's the seventh anniversary of the Affordable Care Act and Republican leaders in the House of Representatives are determined to push through their proposed replacement, the American Health Care Act, on this birthday.
+It's the seventh anniversary of the Affordable Care Act and Republican leaders in the House of Representatives have delayed plans to push through their proposed replacement, the American Health Care Act while they gather more support for it.

-But some conservatives reject the AHCA as "Obamacare Lite."
-So now leaders are proposing the removal of Obamacare's "10 Essential Benefits" — the list of things that all health insurance policies taking part in the Obamacare marketplaces must cover.
+Some conservatives reject the AHCA as "Obamacare Lite."
+So one proposal is the removal of Obamacare's "10 Essential Benefits" — the list of things that all health insurance policies taking part in the Obamacare marketplaces must cover.

 Here's a rundown of what they are: